7Cav/cScripts/README.md

 When playing on a step or desert island it is recomended to change the `"spotdistance"` to `1.0`.

 ### Respawn Preset (description.ext)
 Missions running the template is set to default respawn `BASE` with `4` second delay.
 This chan be changed in the `description.ext`.
-Eather by commenting it out *(recomended)* by adding two `//` infront or deleted.
+Eather by commenting it out *(recomended)* by adding two `//` infront or delete the lines.

 ## CAV Functions
 CAV Functions are usable functions and scripts that can be called.
 You can read more about hte scripts bellow or visit the mission Function Viewer in the editor.